KashDaYash/MdiskSearchBot/README.md

 # Mdisk Search Bot

-We have to use Bot for Inline Search & Userbot for Searching in Channels.
+We have to use Bot for Inline Search & ubot for Searching in Channels.
 So both Bot will work together.

 ## Installation